 Governor’s stay at home order in place; travel restrictions.
-Local/regional COVID-19 cases and hospitalizations increasing; limited COVID-19 testing (diagnostic and/or antibody); limited access to PPE
+Local/regional COVID-19 cases and hospitalizations increasing; limited COVID-19 testing; limited access to PPE

 PHASE 0.
 ESSENTIAL WORK: Maintenance of animal and critical cell lines, equipment; activities that directly support state of Delaware requests.